Chlamydia is caused by the bacterium Chlamydia trachomatis and is a very common sexually transmissible infection (STI).

-Chlamydia is spread by unprotected vaginal or anal sex with an infected person.
+Chlamydia is spread by having unprotected sex of any kind with an infected person.

-In women, if symptoms are present, they may include:
+In women (if symptoms are present), may include:

-In men, if symptoms are present, they may include:
+In men (if symptoms are present), may include:

 - discomfort when urinating

 - sore, swollen testes.

 How often should I get checked for chlamydia?

 Sexual health check-ups are recommended for anyone who is sexually active.
 Frequency of testing also depends on your STI risk: